An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Introduction

-CLRP and OCLRP belong to non-deterministic polynomial hard (NP-hard) COPs \cite{prodhon2014survey}.
-Traditional methods for solving CLRPs mainly include exact and heuristic methods.
+Generally, the CLRP is required to jointly determine where to locate and how to route, minimizing the total cost of facility opening, vehicle routing, and vehicle operation.
+In the CLRP, depots and vehicles are subject to the maximum capacity constraints, and the depots are considered heterogeneous due to distinct capacities and opening costs.
+It should be mentioned that the CLRP belongs to non-deterministic polynomial hard (NP-hard) COPs \cite{prodhon2014survey}.
+Traditional methods for solving the CLRP mainly include exact and heuristic methods.
 Exact methods often exhibit exponential computational complexity, which may be computationally expensive when dealing with large-scale instances \cite{baldacci2011exact}.
-Heuristic methods can provide satisfying solutions within a reasonable time and have been widely applied in CLRPs \cite{jarboui2013variable}.
+Heuristic methods can provide satisfying solutions within a reasonable time and have been widely applied in CLRP \cite{jarboui2013variable}.
 However, these heuristic methods always rely on handcrafted rules or domain knowledge.
 Recently, deep reinforcement learning (DRL) has attracted significant attention for its ability to automatically learn a policy for solving FLPs \cite{miao2024deep, liang2024sponet,zhong2024recovnet} and VRPs \cite{kwon2020pomo,wang2024deep,li2024multi}.
-Although some successes have been achieved, these DRL-based methods can only handle the FLP or VRP separately instead of solving the CLRPs directly.
-For example, Wang et al. \cite{wang2023new} first attempted to apply DRL to solve the CLRPs by separating the original problem into two sequentially solved sub-problems.
-Since the location decisions and routing decisions are heavily linked to each other in CLRPs \cite{salhi1989effect,salhi1999consistency}, solving sequentially may lead to inferior solution quality, which ignores the interdependencies between various decisions.
+Although these DRL-based methods have achieved promising results, they are generally limited to handling either the FLP or the VRP in isolation, rather than directly addressing the CLRP.
+For example, Wang \textit{et al.} \cite{wang2023new} first attempted to apply DRL to solve the CLRP by separating the original problem into two sequentially solved sub-problems.
+Since the location decisions and routing decisions are heavily linked to each other in CLRP \cite{salhi1989effect,salhi1999consistency}, solving sequentially may lead to inferior solution quality, which ignores the interdependencies between various decisions.